 Student performance data reported at the conclusion of the 2012-2013 school year revealed that 99% of our client students were promoted to the next grade (compare to 64% nationally), 92 percent passed grade level reading standards and 92 percent passed grade-level math performance standards.

 At the conclusion of the 2012-2013 school year, Charlotte-Mecklenburg Schools reported a system-wide enrollment of 4,770 identified homeless students.
 That number is almost certainly too low, because it doesn’t include non-school-age children, nor does it account for students who are very good at keeping their homelessness from teachers and school administrators.

 How A Child’s Place is Funded

 A Child’s Place has been determined by the IRS to be a 501(c)(3) nonprofit organization and is 100 percent privately funded.
-We receive no federal, state or local tax dollars.
-We do not charge our clients fees.
-We receive no endowment income or retail income.
 During the 2012-13 fiscal year, which corresponds to the 2012-2013 school year, A Child’s Place received $2.2 million in charitable contributions from the following sources: individuals (32 percent), foundations (21 percent), corporations (19 percent), faith and civic organizations (15 percent) and United Way (13 percent).
 In addition, A Child’s Place depends on in-kind contributions of school supplies, school uniforms and other clothing, personal toiletry items and food for snacks throughout the year.